A World-First in Neonatal Care: Japan Approves Prolacta Bioscience's 100% Human Milk-Based Fortifiers as a Prescription Drug for Vulnerable Infants

 Japan's Ministry of Health, Labour and Welfare (MHLW) Approves PreemieFort® Enteral Solution as Prescription Medicine in the NICU

 DUARTE, Calif., Feb.
-18, 2026 /PRNewswire/ -- Prolacta Bioscience® today announced that Japan's Ministry of Health, Labour and Welfare (MHLW) has approved PreemieFort® Enteral Solution, a 100% human milk-based fortifier, as a prescription drug for very low birth weight infants, infants with congenital gastrointestinal disorders or congenital heart diseases, and those recovering from gastrointestinal surgery.
+19, 2026 /PRNewswire/ -- Prolacta Bioscience® today announced that Japan's Ministry of Health, Labour and Welfare (MHLW) has approved PreemieFort® Enteral Solution, a 100% human milk-based fortifier, as a prescription drug for very low birth weight infants, infants with congenital gastrointestinal disorders or congenital heart diseases, and those recovering from gastrointestinal surgery.
 This regulatory milestone was achieved in partnership with the Clinigen Group, which serves as Marketing Authorization Holder and distributor in Japan.
-PreemieFort is currently marketed under the brand names "Prolact+" in the U.S. and Canada.
+PreemieFort is currently marketed under the brand name "Humavant" outside of the U.S., Canada, and Japan.

 The landmark regulatory decision validates the critical role of Prolacta's 100% human milk-based fortifiers for the most fragile infants and sets a powerful precedent for neonatal intensive care units (NICUs) worldwide.